 Fruit, nut, and berry farmers across the North Central Region utilize biodiversity in their farming systems for a number of reasons.
 Diverse crops and varieties can spread labor needs across the growing season and increase profitability by spreading risk.
 Diversification can also intensify productivity by utilizing biological niches, and diversified farms can enhance ecosystem benefits by mimicking natural systems.
 At the same time, however, poorly planned farm diversification could lead to diseconomies of scale and scope as well as other inefficiencies, management challenges, and barriers to competitiveness.

-This project, “The Fruit and Nut Compass: Developing a Tool and Guiding Principles for Diversified Farms” helps farmers take advantage of the positive aspects of diversification while avoiding its potential pitfalls.
-To do this, we have two main objectives: 1.
+This project, “The Fruit and Nut Compass: Developing a Tool and Guiding Principles for Diversified Farms” was designed to help farmers take advantage of the positive aspects of diversification while avoiding its potential pitfalls.
+To do this, we had two main objectives: 1.
 Develop a decision support tool that integrates options for different fruit, nut, and berry crops as well as alternative marketing channels 2.
 Identify common principles that underlie success in perennial diversification for whole farm enterprises.

-To achieve the first objective, we are building on the success of the Veggie Compass (www.veggiecompass.com) developed by members of our project team, and extending it into fruit and nuts through developing a new tool, field testing it with growers, and vetting it with University and Extension collaborators with expertise in fruit and nut crop production and economics.
-The tool projects enterprise expenses and income over fifteen years for multiple crops and multiple markets.
+To achieve the first objective, we built on the success of Veggie Compass (www.veggiecompass.com), a spreadsheet tool developed by members of our project team, and and developed the Fruit and Nut Compass.
+The tool guides growers to project enterprise expenses and income over fifteen years for multiple crops and multiple markets.

-To achieve the second objective, we are using a participatory approach that draws from the knowledge, experience, and lessons learned from farmers themselves.
-We are working with a professional videographer, Windborne Media, to develop a series of case study videos presented in a mini-documentary.
-Already we have filmed six farmers and their operations.
-The video highlights our research findings to date in rich, engaging, and accessible ways.
+To achieve the second objective, we used a participatory approach that draws from the knowledge, experience, and lessons learned from experienced farmers.
+We worked with a professional videographer, Windborne Media, to develop a series of case studies presented in a mini-documentary, called “Persistence.”
+The video highlights our research findings on the “principles of success” in a rich, engaging, and accessible way.

-The project includes learning, action, and system outcomes.
+The project included learning, action, and system outcomes.

 - Farmers and agricultural professionals trained in the use of a new decision support tool to assess profitability of diversified crops and marketing channels